The Idea Of Facility Layout Is To

 By placing inspection stations near the end of each critical process, defects can be caught early.

 The Impact on Quality Control and BeyondBeyond efficiency and cost, facility layout profoundly influences product quality.
 Placing inspection stations strategically near critical process points allows for immediate feedback and correction, preventing defects from propagating through the production line.
 This proximity reduces rework costs and enhances overall product consistency.
-Beyond that, ergonomic design minimizes operator fatigue and error, directly contributing to higher quality outputs.
+What's more, ergonomic design minimizes operator fatigue and error, directly contributing to higher quality outputs.
 A well-thought-out layout also facilitates easier traceability, as material flow paths and workstation locations make it simpler to track components and identify potential bottlenecks or quality issues.

 Conclusion